davehakkens/fashion-academy/docs/basics/sewing.md

 Sewing Machine: A machine is necessary if your patch requires strong stitches or when you need to finish fabric neatly.
 A modern machine may not produce a higher quality stitch but may have more functions and options that can save you more time.
 If your machine can already do some strong stitching with a straight or zigzag stitch you are set.
 Old machines can be just as good as new ones as long as you take care of them.

-> Note: Always check if the needle is blunt with a test fabric because a blunt needle might cause damage to the fabric or skip the stitches.
+> Note: Always check if the needle is blunt with a piece of test fabric because a blunt needle might cause damage to the fabric or skip stitches.

 <img src="../assets/basics/sewing_04.png"/>